Collective modes and terahertz near-field response of superconductors: Carlson-Goldman mode

-In clean superconductors the CG mode can cross the diffusion line before reaching the gap, entering the regime $\omega \ll D_f q^2$ where the normal fluid part of the \equa{eqn:two_fluid} is in the Thomas-Fermi form \equa{eqn:sigma_n}.
+In clean superconductors the CG mode can cross the diffusion line (Fig.~\ref{fig:CG}(b)) before reaching the gap, entering the regime $\omega \ll D_f q^2$ where the normal fluid part of the \equa{eqn:two_fluid} is in the Thomas-Fermi form in \equa{eqn:sigma_n}.
 The normal fluid still screens the CG mode but with a Thomas-Fermi screening character.
 The CG mode speed is slightly modified to $v_{CG} = \sqrt{v_g^2 + \frac{n_s}{\nu_n m}}$ in this regime but still remains close to $v_g$ since the second term is much smaller.

-The original experiment using Josephson tunneling junctions by Carlson and Goldman\cite{Carlson1975} seems to be the only observation of this novel collective mode, the closest analogy to the Goldstone mode of $U(1)$ symmetry breaking in a superconductor.
+The original experiment using Josephson tunneling junctions by Carlson and Goldman\cite{Carlson1975} seems to be the only observation of this novel collective mode.
 In the optical conductivity measured by far field optics, the CG mode might move part of the superfluid spectra weight to finite frequency due to smooth disorder\cite{Orenstein2003,Barabash2003}.
 At non-zero momentum, being almost charge neutral, the CG mode appears as a very weak feature in the near field reflection coefficient: a one percent crossover of $\mathrm{Abs}[R_p]$ as shown by Fig.~\ref{fig:Monolayer_plasmon_cg}(b) plotted for a typical dirty superconductor close to its $T_c$.